 - His name is pronounced day-ghee o-la-toy-ye. - Olatoye is listed as the third at strong safety in his redshirt freshman season.
-He made the switch from cornerback to safety during fall camp. - Olatoye is tied for third on the team with 15 special teams' points this season.
-He has four solo tackles, two inside the opponent 20, and four force fair catches this season.

-- Olatoye saw his first action on defense against Baylor and responded with four tackles, three solo, in 15 plays. - Olatoye is of Nigerian descent and can understand pieces of the language when his parents, who are native Nigerians, speak it. - He is an accomplished soccer player, having traveled to Europe, Amsterdam and Spain to play when he was younger.
+He made the switch from cornerback to safety during fall camp. - Olatoye saw his first action on defense against Baylor and responded with four tackles, three solo, in 15 plays. - Olatoye is of Nigerian descent and can understand pieces of the language when his parents, who are native Nigerians, speak it. - He is an accomplished soccer player, having traveled to Europe, Amsterdam and Spain to play when he was younger.

-IAC KLES
+TAG CKLES

-Season G Plays UT A AT-TOT TFL Sacks 3DS OBP FR FF PBU INT
+Season G Plays UT .
+AT-TOT TFL Sacks 3DS QBP FR FF PBU INT

-2010 5 36 4 3- 7 0- 0 0- 0 0 0 0 0 0 0
+2010 2 18 3 1- 4 0- 0 0- 0 0 0 0 0 0 0